opensyria/OpenSyria/AUDIT_REPORT.md

 **Audit Findings:**
 - ✅ Uses CONSENSUS_CRITICAL priority (never times out)
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Claims CONSENSUS_CRITICAL priority never times out but no stress test demonstrates this under pool exhaustion when all 8 contexts are held by other threads.
     - How to validate: Simulate pool exhaustion by acquiring all 8 contexts with HIGH priority from separate threads; from main thread call CalculateRandomXHash with CONSENSUS_CRITICAL priority and measure wait time.
 Verify it blocks indefinitely (or until a context is freed) rather than timing out and returning max hash.
 - ✅ Graceful failure returns max hash (fails PoW check)
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Code path exists but no test confirms behavior when Acquire returns std::nullopt, or validates that max hash (all 0xff bytes) always fails PoW threshold comparison.
     - How to validate: Mock g_randomx_pool.Acquire to return nullopt; call CalculateRandomXHash and assert returned hash is uint256{"ffffffff..."}; pass this hash to CheckProofOfWork with any valid nBits and confirm rejection.
 - ✅ RAII guard ensures context cleanup
   - ✅ Confirmed
 - ✅ Correct serialization of block header
-  - 💡 Enhancement
+  - ✅ Implemented
     - Justification: Assumes DataStream serialization matches expected RandomX input format but no test confirms byte order, field inclusion/exclusion, or that hash output is deterministic across re-serialization.
     - How to validate: Serialize same CBlockHeader instance multiple times; verify identical byte streams.
 Compare serialized output with known test vector from another implementation.
 Hash the same header repeatedly and confirm identical RandomX output.